oroinc/documentation/user/back-office/activities/cases/index.rst

 Manage Cases in the Back-Office
 ===============================

 Cases are issues or problems reported by customers or found internally.
-With Oro, you can record, monitor, and solve cases in time to ensure that small and big issues do not harm the business of your company.
+With Oro, you can record, monitor, and solve cases in time to ensure that small and big issues do not harm your company's business.

 Oro application also provides an out-of-box integration with the :ref:`Zendesk <user-guide-zendesk-integration>` customer support platform.
 Once Oro and Zendesk are integrated, you can sync Zendesk tickets as cases into the Oro application.

-Before proceeding to the step-by-step guidance, have a look at a short demo on |how to create and manage cases in your Oro application|.
+Before proceeding to the step-by-step guidance, see a demo on |how to create and manage cases in your Oro application|.

 .. raw:: html